paulstephane/DiscogsUpload/README.md

 Due to Discogs limitations, one release is added per second.

+The program reads the folder content on Discogs and only adds releases that are not already included in the folder.

 Link to executables: https://drive.google.com/drive/folders/1Ov4k6z2bCK5XWiuWrUXuTs5CPoqnHDt8?usp=sharing

 Program is writtine with Node and uses this library: https://github.com/bartve/disconnect